redhat-cop/patch-operator/readme.md

 ### Installing the creation time webhook

 The creation time webhook is not installed by the operator.
-This is because there is no way to know which specific object type should be intercepted and intercepting all of the types would be to inefficient.
+This is because there is no way to know which specific object type should be intercepted and intercepting all of the types would be too inefficient.
 It's up to the administrator then to install the webhook.
 Here is some guidance.

 If you installed the operator via OLM, use the following webhook template: